-The MacBook Pro 14-inch (2021), the smaller of the two new MacBook Pros that Apple recently unveiled, is officially out in the world, and its big debut hasn’t disappointed.
-Powered by a choice of the M1 Pro and M1 Max, Apple’s most impressive chips so far, this is hands-down the best laptop for creative professionals we’ve ever tested, combining the best form and power that Apple can muster in a portable shell.
+The MacBook Pro 14-inch (2021), the smaller of the two new MacBook Pros that Apple released in 2021 hasn’t disappointed.
+Powered by a choice of the M1 Pro and M1 Max, Apple’s most impressive chips so far (they still outperform the newer M2 chip), this is hands-down the best laptop for creative professionals we’ve ever tested, combining the best form and power that Apple can muster in a portable shell.

 In the past, Apple has, against its users’ wishes, put design over functionality, which has led to previous MacBooks coming with a paltry amount of ports for the sake of staying thin and light.
 This time around, Apple has not only listened (finally) to its customers, but it’s embraced their feedback.

 So, now we have the MacBook Pro 14-inch (2021), a still relatively compact laptop with a great selection of ports – offering three Thunderbolt 4 ports, one HDMI port, an SDXC card slot, and a MagSafe 3 port for charging – and lots of power inside.
 By aiming the MacBook Pro 14-inch squarely at professionals looking for a true mobile workstation, and leaving the thin, light and svelte design to the more mainstream MacBook Air, Apple has made a device that is arguably more niche, but far more successful.

 If you’ve gotten tired of having to rely on dongles and hubs to plug in your peripherals, you’ll appreciate this upgrade.